128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 * Private: For cases where there is no access to the SSR repositories (no internet connection) from the AWS environment where the software will be deployed, a Private Offer can be issued to your AWS account via the AWS Marketplace.
 To request access to a private offer, refer to [Requesting access to a Private offer](#requesting-access-to-a-private-offer) for additional information.

 * Hourly: This provides a free trial period for 30 days and an hourly software cost after the trial expires.
 This plan is recommended for Proof of Concepts and Trials only.
-Software upgrades and deployments outside of the cloud, (on premises) require a token or certificate.
+Software upgrades and deployments outside of the cloud, (on premises) require a token.
 The software can not be purchased via the marketplace.
 Refer to the [Session Smart Networking Platform (PAYG)](https://aws.amazon.com/marketplace/pp/prodview-l5kwn7puwvt3g?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) offering.

 * Bring Your Own License (BYOL): This allows you to install your own licensed copy of the SSR software on an AWS VM.
+The device registration code is used to authenticate access to the Mist installation repositories.

-A token is required to install the software.
-If a token is not in your possession, please contact your Juniper Sales representative.
-Refer to the [Session Smart Networking Platform (BYOL)](https://aws.amazon.com/marketplace/pp/prodview-lz6cjd43qgw3c?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) offering.
+**Refer to the [Session Smart Networking Platform (BYOL)](https://aws.amazon.com/marketplace/pp/prodview-lz6cjd43qgw3c?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) offering to begin the process.

 Once you have selected the AMI that suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.

 ### Requesting Access to a Private Offer

 :::important
 There is no software cost associated with deploying the Private image, the cost of running the EC2 instance is the only cost (AWS compute cost).
-Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token or certificate.
+Please also note that software upgrades and deployments **outside** of the cloud (e.g., on premises) will not be possible without a token.
 :::

 To request access to a Private offer: